-Category A disease The main focus is on mass prevention and prevention of serious illness.
-The person (guardian) is obliged to make an effort and is recommendable vaccinated by the government. · Rotavirus · Hepatitis B · Hib infection · Pneumococcal infection in children Diphtheria · Pertussis · Tetanus · Polio (Acute poliomyelitis) · Tuberculosis (BCG) · Measles · R ubella · Varicella · Japanese encephalitis · Human papillomavirus (HPV) infection
+Category A disease The main focus is on mass prevention and prevention of serious illnesses.
+The person (guardian) is obliged to make an effort and is recommended to be vaccinated by the government.
+Rotavirus Hepatitis B Hib infection Pneumococcal infection in children Diphtheria Pertussis · Tetanus · Polio (Acute poliomyelitis) · Tuberculosis (BCG) • Measles • R ubella · Varicella · Japanese encephalitis · Human papillomavirus (HPV) infection

 Category B disease The main focus is on personal prevention.
-The person (guardian) is not obliged to make an effort and is not recommended to be vaccinated by the government. · Seasonal i nfluenza infection · Pneumococcal infection in elderly
+The person (guardian) is not obliged to make an effort and is not recommended to be vaccinated by the government. • Seasonal i nfluenza infection · Pneumococcal infection in elderly